nestjs/docs.nestjs.com/content/security/cors.md

 ### CORS

 Cross-origin resource sharing (CORS) is a mechanism that allows resources to be requested from another domain.
-Under the hood, Nest makes use of the Express [cors](https://github.com/expressjs/cors) or Fastify [@fastify/cors](https://github.com/fastify/fastify-cors) depending on the underlying platform.
+Under the hood, Nest makes use of the Express [cors](https://github.com/expressjs/cors) or Fastify [@fastify/cors](https://github.com/fastify/fastify-cors) packages depending on the underlying platform.
 This package provides various options that you can customize based on your requirements.

 #### Getting started